Skip to content

 Purpose-built to increase confidence

 This assay suite recapitulates the aggregation of Tau, α-Syn and TDP-43 in human iPSC-derived neurons and provides clinically relevant readouts to understand the impact of your compounds on both early and late stages of aggregation.
-As these models are based on human iPSC-derived neuronal subtypes, they are close to human pathophysiology and enable the analysis of additional disease-linked phenotypes.

 Designed to deliver robust and reproducible data

 The three assays are robust and fully automated to accurately measure the impact of your drug candidates in early and late aggregation of Tau, α-Syn and TDP-43.
 The precision and robustness of the assays are strong enough to take action from the results (Z factor > 0.5 and %CV < 10%).
-Automation also comes with speed: all three models are run in parallel, which significantly reduces costs and waiting times when compared to animal models.

 Formed to catalyze drug discovery

-Benefits of Ncardia's Proteinopathy Exploration Package
+Benefits of Ncardia's Proteinopathy Assays

 Increased Confidence